Bodie Island Lifesaving and Coast Guard Station

 The Bodie Island Lifesaving Station, also known as the Bodie Island Coast Guard Station, is located on the Outer Banks of North Carolina at the southern end of Bodie Island, within Cape Hatteras National Seashore.
-The 10 acre district includes a residence, the lifesaving station, the Coast Guard station, and an observation tower, as well as a number of utility buildings.
+The 10 acre district includes a residence, the lifesaving station, the Coast Guard station, and an observation tower, as well as many utility buildings.
 The facility was turned over to the National Park Service in 1953, with the establishment of the national seashore.
-The primary structure, the lifesaving station, was built in 1878, and was converted to a residence when the Coast Guard station was built in 1925.
+The primary structure, the lifesaving station, was built in 1878 and was converted to a residence when the Coast Guard station was built in 1925.
 It was moved to its present location in 1955, as it was threatened by shoreline erosion.
 The Coast Guard station was altered the same year to provide housing and office space for the National Park Service.